Quantizable functions on K\"ahler manifolds and non-formal quantization: Quantizable functions via Fedosov quantization

 A nice property of this sub-complex is that it is closed under the fiberwise star product $\star_k$.
-We are now ready to define (non-formal) quantizable functions of a fixed level $k$: \begin{defn} A flat section of $\Sym^\bullet\overline{TX}^*\otimes \W_X$ under the Fedosov connection $D_{\alpha,k}$ is called a {\em (non-formal) quantizable function of level $k$}.
-It is clear that quantizable functions of level $k$ form a sheaf on $X$, and we let $\mathcal{C}_{\alpha,k}^\infty$ and $C^\infty_{\alpha,k}(X)$ denote the sheaf and the space of global quantizable functions respectively. \end{defn}
+We are now ready to define \emph{non-formal} quantizable functions: \begin{defn} A flat section of $\Sym^\bullet\overline{T^*X}\otimes \W_X$ under the Fedosov connection $D_{\alpha,k}$ is called a {\em (non-formal) quantizable function of level $k$}.
+It is clear that quantizable functions of level $k$ form a sheaf on $X$, and we let $\mathcal{C}_{\alpha,k}^\infty$ and $C^\infty_{\alpha,k}(X)$ denote this sheaf and the space of global quantizable functions (i.e., global sections of $\mathcal{C}_{\alpha,k}^\infty$) respectively. \end{defn}

-\begin{rmk} In general, we add a subscript $k$ in a symbol to denote the evaluation $\hbar=1/k$.
-For instance, the fiberwise product and the associated bracket in the above formula all take the complex value $\hbar=1/k$. \end{rmk} \begin{rmk} The fact that the differential $D_{\alpha,k}$ is well-defined relies heavily on the property that the Fedosov connections $D_\alpha$ are quantizations of Kapranov's $L_\infty$ structure \cite{Kapranov}.
-General Fedosov connections cannot be evaluated at arbitrary non-zero complex values because they are power series in $\hbar$ and there is no convergence in general. \end{rmk}

-Next we describe some simple properties of non-formal Fedosov connections and the corresponding quantizable functions.
-First of all, we consider the weight defined by the degrees of anti-holomorphic terms in $\Sym^\bullet\overline{TX}^*$ and the associated increasing filtration on the bundle $\Sym^\bullet\overline{TX}^*\otimes\W_X$.
-From the explicit formula of the non-formal Fedosov connection $D_{\alpha,k}$, it is easy to see that it does not increase the degree in $\Sym^\bullet\overline{TX}^*$, and thus preserves the above increasing filtration.
-In particular, there is an associated increasing filtration on the (non-formal) quantizable functions.
-We let $(\mathcal{C}_{\alpha,k}^\infty)_{N}$ denote those quantizable functions whose anti-holomorphic terms in $\W_{X,\C}$ have degrees at most $N$.
+Now we describe some simple properties of the non-formal Fedosov connections $D_{\alpha,k}$ and the corresponding quantizable functions of level $k$.
+First of all, we consider the weight defined by the polynomial degrees of anti-holomorphic terms in $\Sym^\bullet\overline{T^*X}$ and the associated increasing filtration on the bundle $\Sym^\bullet\overline{T^*X}\otimes\W_X$.
+From the explicit formula of the connection $D_{\alpha,k}$, it is easy to see that it does not increase the polynomial degrees in $\Sym^\bullet\overline{T^*X}$, and thus preserves this increasing filtration.
+In particular, there is an associated increasing filtration on the non-formal quantizable functions of level $k$.
+We denote by $(\mathcal{C}_{\alpha,k}^\infty)_{N}$ the subsheaf of quantizable functions whose anti-holomorphic terms in $\W_{X,\C}$ have polynomial degrees at most $N$.